robin-raymond/zax.io/basics.md

 // import the module system types into the global namespace
 :: import Module.System.Types

-void : Void         // An empty type boolean : Boolean   // A value representing true of false
+unknown : Unknown   // used as a generic pointer type to an unknown type void_ : Void        // an alias of the Unknown type boolean : Boolean   // A value representing true of false

 // aliased or templated signed integers to the appropriate fixed size equivalent